-Moths, like the elephant hawk moth (Deilephila elpenor) do most of their pollinating at night, when we are tucked up in bed!
+Moths, like the Elephant Hawk Moth (Deilephila elpenor) do most of their pollinating at night, when we are tucked up in bed!
 They particularly like sweet smelling plants like jasmine and honeysuckle.
-They also visit plants not often visited by bees and butterflies, which is great for pollination.
-Research into discovering what moths do in the small hours is relatively new, but they are believed to fly great distances and pollinate commercial crops in the UK such as brassicas like cabbages, cauliflowers and oilseed, and hedgerow flowers like wild blackberries.
+They also visit plants not often visited by bees and butterflies - which is great for pollination.
+Research into discovering what moths do in the small hours is relatively new, but they are believed to fly great distances and pollinate commercial crops in the UK such as brassicas (cabbages, cauliflowers, oilseed rape) and hedgerow flowers like wild blackberries.